abhichkrbrty/IST-782---Applied-Data-Science-Portfolio/README.md

 - Summary of repository purpose and content<br>
 2. Resume
 - My Professional Resume<br>
-3. Portfolio Milestone
+3. Learning Outcomes Writeup
 - A paper describing the projects and learning outcomes from four of my courses<br>
-4. Portfolio Presentation
-- Video presentation summarizing my Portfolio Milestone and the slide deck used in video presentation<br>
-5. Reference Code and Data
+4. Reference Code and Project Report
 - Python, R, and SQL code created for the projects and any data used in the analysis<br>